danielamariei/company-classification/README.md

    - Example: maxTerms(Tuesday Was Sunny) = 3

 ### Patricia
-The as for the `Trie` Strategy applies.
+The same as for the `Trie` Strategy applies.
 Space usage is more efficient int this case.

 ### Lucene
 Lucene does most of the work out of the box for us: creating an efficient indexing structure, splitting, lowercase conversion, punctuation removal, etc.